top of page

 Founder and Director of Literacy Learning Solutions

-Holly LaVine has 20 years of experience in individualized remediation, multisensory teaching, and diagnostic evaluations both privately and in the public schools.
+Holly LaVine has over 22 years of experience in individualized remediation, multisensory teaching, and diagnostic evaluations both privately and in the public schools.
 She also has engaged in advocacy, teacher education, and designing remedial materials.
 Apart from earning a Master’s Degree in Learning Disabilities from the Rivier University in 2001, she also completed several levels of the Scottish Rite Orton-Gillingham training program between 2003 and 2016.
 She is an avid and lifelong learner and teacher.

 Angelica is an ASHA-certified and licensed speech-language pathologist.
 She graduated with a master’s degree in Speech-Language Pathology from Worcester State University in December of 2016.
 Angelica also completed her certification program in the Orton-Gillingham methodology in 2018.
 She has received additional training in the Lindamood Phoneme Sequencing (LiPS), Visualizing and Verbalizing, and Lively Letters programs.
 Angelica has a passion for testing and prescribing the proper language and literacy therapy based on evaluation results.
 She is a skilled and reflective clinician who greatly enjoys working with students of all ages.

-Julie Swanson, B.S., SLP-ACCC-SLP
+B.S., SLP-ACCC-SLP

 Julie is a licensed speech-language pathology assistant in both Massachusetts and New Hampshire.
 She obtained a B.S. in Communication Sciences and Disorders from Worcester State Univeristy and is also currently completing a certification program in the Orton-Gillingham approach.
 She has experience working as a research assistant conducting phonics and reading comprehension intervention and assessments with Kindergarten, 1st and 2nd graders.
 She has also worked as a volunteer with children and adults learning English as their second language to improve reading, writing, and spoken English skills.